 The Board of Trustees shall have the authority to terminate the contract of any tenured or probationary academic employee due to reduction in force (RIF).
 The objective of the reduction in force policy and procedure is to provide an orderly method by which the number of faculty can be reduced under the circumstances defined below.
 At the same time the method of reduction shall result in the retention of those faculty members and faculty positions regarded by the Board as comprising the work force mix that will best accomplish the goals and objectives of Skagit Valley College.

-The College President or designee reserves the right to establish the number of full-time and adjunct faculty to be employed.
+The College President or designee reserves the right to establish the number of full-time and associate faculty to be employed.
 If the number of full-time contracted employees subject to this policy is to be reduced, the College President or designee shall determine what programs, courses, or services will be reduced.
 In making decisions on reductions, the College President or designee may consider factors including, but not limited to:

 Lack of funds.